History of Bradley Beal in Timeline

 In 2011, Bradley Beal accepted an athletic scholarship to attend the University of Florida, where he played for coach Billy Donovan's Gators team during the 2011–12 season.

-In 2011, Bradley Beal was named the 2011 Mr. Show-Me Basketball, recognizing him as the top high school basketball player in Missouri, and he was also named the 2011 Gatorade National Player of the Year.
+In 2011, Bradley Beal was named the 2011 Mr. Show-Me Basketball which recognized him as the top high school basketball player in the state of Missouri.
+He was also named the 2011 Gatorade National Player of the Year.

 On April 13, 2012, Bradley Beal declared for the NBA draft, foregoing his final three years of college eligibility.

-On June 28, 2012, which was his 19th birthday, Bradley Beal was drafted with the third overall pick in the 2012 NBA draft by the Washington Wizards.
+On June 28, 2012, his 19th birthday, Bradley Beal was drafted with the third overall pick in the 2012 NBA draft by the Washington Wizards.

-December 2012: Eastern Conference Rookie of the Month
+December 2012: Named Eastern Conference Rookie of the Month

 2012: Drafted by the Washington Wizards

-On January 4, 2013, in a game against the Brooklyn Nets, Bradley Beal scored a then career high 24 points and hit a clutch three-pointer to send the game to double overtime, although the Wizards lost.
+On January 4, 2013, in a game against the Brooklyn Nets, Bradley Beal scored a then career high 24 points and hit a clutch three-pointer to send the game to double overtime; the Wizards went on to lose the game.

-January 2013: Eastern Conference Rookie of the Month
+January 2013: Named Eastern Conference Rookie of the Month

-In January 2013, Bradley Beal was named the Eastern Conference Rookie of the Month for the second consecutive month.
+In January 2013, Bradley Beal was named the Eastern Conference Rookie of the Month.

-On April 3, 2013, Bradley Beal was announced to miss the remainder of the 2012–13 season due to a right leg injury.
+On April 3, 2013, it was announced that Bradley Beal would miss the remainder of the 2012–13 season with a right leg injury.

 On November 10, 2013, Bradley Beal surpassed his then-career high by scoring 34 points in an overtime loss to the Oklahoma City Thunder.